-Enter interview day ready to share what you feel you can contribute to the entering class and why you are confident you are a good match for this particular program.
-You will have already spent loads of time looking inward at yourself and outward at your target program – so these points should be no-brainers by now.
+Enter interview day ready to show how you can contribute to the entering class and why you are confident you are a good match for this particular program.
+You will have already spent loads of time looking inward at yourself and outward at your target program – so these points should be no-brainers by now!

 Initial Questions to Help You Relax